- as adopted at the SCTE AGM held on 4 October 2017

 8.4 Any decision of the Executive Committee may be revoked or overruled by the vote in General Meeting of a majority of not less than two-thirds in number of all Fellows and/or Honorary Fellows and/or Members for the time being entitled to attend and vote at a General Meeting.

 8.5 Any vacancy occurring among the Officers or other members of the Executive Committee between one Annual General Meeting and the next may be filled by the remaining members of the Executive Committee, but any person so appointed shall hold office only until the next Annual General Meeting, when he shall retire but shall be eligible for re-election.

-8.6 Any Executive Committee member who is absent from two Executive Committee Meetings in any 12-month period may be required to seek re-election at the next occurring Annual General Meeting.
+8.6 Any Executive Committee member who is absent from two Executive Committee Meetings in any 12-month period may be required by the appointed Officers of the Society to seek re-election at the next occurring Annual General Meeting.
 The reason for seeking re-election shall be noted on the notice to Members.

 9 EX-OFFICIO MEMBERS OF THE EXECUTIVE COMMITTEE

 The Executive Committee shall have the right to appoint up to four additional ex-officio members of the Executive Committee whose specialist skills or position are seen to be beneficial to the running of the Society.

 10.1 Sub-committees may be formed and such powers delegated to them as the Executive Committee may from time to time determine.

 10.2 All Officers of the Society shall be ex-officio members of any sub-committee so formed as aforesaid.

 The power of appointment, remuneration and general terms of employment of a Chief Executive and/or Director shall be vested in the Executive Committee.